lucilegabriellefievetlacombe-afk/backstage-app/README.md

 * we have created our white list, and configure backsatge to use it

+*for me merge is not ok, so I did a complete and distinct app-config.local.yaml, with all sections*

 *Slide 70.
 Test the Backsatge authentication*

 #### recap